214

 Ensuring Public Safety

-By supplying water for firefighting and emergency responders, our system is a critical resource for protecting lives and property.
+By supplying water for firefighting and emergency response, the system is a critical resource for protecting lives and property.

 Promoting Economic Stability